dkvz/dkvz-blog-2025/README.md

 There's a good chance I'll be using static generation to avoid having to keep a useless Node process around on my server.

+I use a `dev` branch for this project, main sometimes gets squashed merges from there.

 ## TODO
 Just removing the items when done this time around.